heikkiket/gallery/README.md

 gallery-viewer currently just lists all collections and allows to view images in each collection.

-In order to function gallery-viewer needs python3 installed in the host system as well as PyGobject.
+In order to function gallery-viewer needs python3 installed in the host system as well as PyGobject library.

 ### Installing PyGObject

-**In Ubuntu:**
+**In Ubuntu (and hopefully Debian as well):**
 Install following packages: `python3-gi python3-gi-cairo gir1.2-gtk-3.0`

 **In Fedora:**